 1. Email lets you build ongoing customer relationships

 Search engines and social media platforms are great for getting discovered by future customers, but email remains the best way to maintain and strengthen existing relationships over time.
+Data from Constant Contact shows that the average email open rate is 19.8%, the click-through rate is 11.3%, and the bounce rate is 9.4%.

 Email is one of the best channels for maintaining and strengthening customer relationships over time.

-According to a Nielsen study, 66% of online consumers prefer to buy new products from brands they are familiar with.
 Email also plays a pivotal role in encouraging a customer’s second purchase and beyond.
 Having customers return is important for many businesses because it keeps their average cost of acquiring a customer down.

 2. Email is incredibly effective at driving sales